denniskontoulis123/WEB452Assignments-DennisKontoulis-0798883/README.md

 SeedData was more of a review of last semester than anything; included a Pixel, the new iPhone, a Samsung and an LG phone.
 Going to now start work on the NotFound view.
 12023-10-09 1152AM

+Made a simple notfound page, it redirects per requirements.
+Struggling to fill out the other requirements of the step and might leave it as is for the sake of part marks.
+12023-10-09 1202PM